Alisha-lal/doclens-document-intelligence/README.md

 - A single-process in-memory backend does not provide shared state across multiple backend replicas.
 - No user authentication or account system is implemented because it was outside the assignment scope.
 - There is no persistent document history.
+- The backend is hosted on a free-tier service and may experience cold starts after periods of inactivity.

 ---